Back to The Mycelial Grimoire

 7. Adaptogens: Herbs for Strength, Stamina, and Stress Relief by David Winston and Steven Maimes (2007, updated 2019)

-The reference for the entire adaptogen category — ashwagandha, rhodiola, eleuthero, schisandra, tulsi, and the rest.
-Combines Russian, Chinese, and Ayurvedic perspectives with Western pharmacological research.
+The single best reference for that whole category of plants — ashwagandha, rhodiola, eleuthero, schisandra, tulsi, and the rest — pulling Russian, Chinese, and Ayurvedic use together with the Western research.
+A quiet corrective, too, for a word that marketing has worn nearly smooth.

 Advanced (the next three)